amanita-labs/tx-studio/README.md

-# Cardano Transaction Inspector
+# Transaction Studio

-This app is used to inspect Cardano transactions.
+A zero-backend, delightful web app for decoding and inspecting Cardano transactions.

 ## Getting Started